 - Avoid peak times: Get out earlier or later in the day.

-- Recharge in your backyard and neighborhood!: Spring in Maine means there is a lot to see and explore right in our own yards.
+- Recharge in your backyard and neighborhood!: Living in Maine means there is a lot to see and explore right in our own yards.

 Be Prepared Before Heading Out